 Our unique, hands-on soups skills class was a success!
-Students connected in small groups at Tree House Kitchen to create team soups and were assisted by Chef coaches while exploring the theory and tricks to building flavours.
+Students connected in small groups to create team soups.
+Chef coaches assisted while they explored the theory and tricks to building flavours.

-In the soups skills class, I taught students to trust their senses and taste, taste, taste throughout the cooking process.
-Over the 4-hour class, we tried 9 stocks to demonstrate flavour building and sampled 6 soul-filling soups served with homemade Parmesan chive biscuits.
+In the soups skills class, we taught students to trust their senses and taste, taste and taste throughout the cooking process.
+Over four hours, we tried nine stocks to demonstrate flavour building.
+And we sampled six soul-filling soups served with homemade parmesan chive biscuits.

-Everyone gathered around the burners, taking turns and concentrating on each step of the process, getting in there with their own hands and using all their senses.
+Everyone gathered around the burners, taking turns and concentrating on each step of the process, getting in there with their hands and using all their senses.
 Exploring hands-on in the kitchen develops neural pathways and fosters muscle memory, which makes subsequent kitchen forays easier.

 Minestrone preparation is simple and universal in its appeal.
 As with many soup skills and techniques that Tree House Kitchen offers, we encourage creating a minestrone with accessible and inexpensive ingredients: select your favourite vibrant, nutritious vegetables, herbs and your favourite legumes.
 Oh yes, having a sharp knife and some knife skills helps, too!